 The network topology is the schematic arrangement or relationship of the network devices, including its nodes and connecting lines.
-The network really has two shapes or two types of topology; one is physical and the other is logical.
+The network really has two shapes or ; one is physical and the other is logical.

 The physical network topology